StasGr12/HP-Print-Server-Linux/README.md

 ## How to use

-1. Verify your HP printer supports USB connectivity (check under **Connectivity USB Network Parallel**) on the [official HPLIP supported devices list](https://developers.hp.com/hp-linux-imaging-and-printing/supported_devices/index).

-2. Connect your printer to your machine via USB.
+1. Connect your printer to your machine via USB.

-3. Download and run the setup script:
+2. Download and run the setup script:

     ```
     wget https://raw.githubusercontent.com/StasGr12/HP-Print-Server-Linux/refs/heads/main/setup.sh